Syed Ahmad Khan: Career

 Acquainted with high-ranking British officials, Sir Syed obtained close knowledge about British colonial politics during his service at the courts.
 At the outbreak of the Indian rebellion, on 10 May 1857, Sir Syed was serving as the chief assessment officer at the court in Bijnor.
 He stood by the British officers of Bijnor and saved the lives of many officers and their family members from the revolting soldiers.
 The conflict had left large numbers of civilians dead.
 Erstwhile centres of Muslim power such as Delhi, Agra, Lucknow and Kanpur were severely affected.
 He lost several close relatives who died in the violence.
 Although he succeeded in rescuing his mother from the turmoil, she died in Meerut, owing to the privations she had experienced.

 In 1858, he was appointed as Sadarus Sudoor, a high-ranking post at the court in Muradabad, where he began working on his most famous literary work, The Cause of the Indian Revolt.
 In 1862, he was transferred to Ghazipur, and later to Aligarh in 1864.
 In 1864 he was sent to Banaras and elevated to the position of a Sub-Judge of Small Causes.

-In April 1869, he accompanied his two son Syed Mahmood, who had obtained a scholarship for study in England and Syed Hamid to England.
+In April 1869, he accompanied his two sons Syed Hamid and Syed Mahmood to England, the latter had obtained a scholarship to study in England.

 Sir Syed retired from government service in 1876 and settled in Aligarh.
 In 1878, he was nominated as an additional member of the Imperial Legislative Council, which he served from July 1878 to July 1880.
-He got the second term that lasted until 1883.
+He also served a second term that lasted until 1883.
 He served the Legislative Council of the Lieutenant Governor of the North- Western Provinces for two terms from 1887 until 1893.